 Marketing approvals may be subject to limitations on the approved indicated uses for which the product may be marketed or other conditions of approval, or contain requirements or commitments for potentially costly post-marketing studies and surveillance to monitor the safety and efficacy of the product, including REMS, or registries or observational studies.
 For example, in connection with the FDA approvals of Auryxia, we initially committed to the FDA to conduct certain post-approval pediatric studies of Auryxia under the Pediatric Research Equity Act of 2003, or PREA.
-With regard to the Hyperphosphatemia Indication for Auryxia, we committed to completing the post-approval pediatric study and submitting a final report to the FDA by December 31, 2019.
-However, we did not complete the study and therefore did not submit the post-marketing requirement pediatric clinical study report by December 31, 2019.
+With regard to the Hyperphosphatemia Indication for Auryxia, we initially committed to completing the original post-approval pediatric study and submitting a final report to the FDA by December 31, 2019.
+However, we did not complete the study according to the original schedule and therefore did not submit the required final report by December 31, 2019.
 Consequently, we received a notification of noncompliance with PREA.
-Our request to extend this deadline was denied, and the study is considered delayed although we have initiated sites in the study and are recruiting for one patient cohort.
+However, we have since been released from the original post marketing requirement, or PMR, and a new PMR was issued.
+Therefore, this PMR trial is no longer considered delayed.
 Recruitment of the other patients is pending receipt of further data regarding the manufacturing of the smaller size tablets and the FDA's concurrence before proceeding with the use of such formulation.
 With regard to our IDA Indication, we initially committed to completing the post-approval pediatric study and submitting a final report to the FDA by January 2023.
 We did not meet a milestone relating to this post-approval pediatric study of Auryxia in a timely manner and received a notification from the FDA.
-Subsequently, the FDA agreed to extend the pediatric clinical study timelines for the IDA Indication.
+Subsequently, the FDA agreed to extend the pediatric clinical trial timelines for the IDA Indication.
 We subsequently communicated to the FDA that we would be delaying the start of the clinical trial in the IDA Indication while we work to produce smaller size tablets.
-In response, the FDA issued a partial clinical hold until we manufacture the smaller tablets and provide t review.
+In response, the FDA issued a partial clinical hold until we manufacture the smaller tablets and provide the FDA with relevant information regarding the smaller sized tablets for review.
 The FDA lifted the partial clinical hold in June 2022, however, we have not commenced start up of this study pending resolution of the manufacturing of the smaller size tablets.
 If we are unable to complete these studies successfully, or have further delays in completing these studies, we will need to inform the FDA, have further discussions and, if the FDA finds that we failed to comply with pediatric study requirements, in violation of applicable law, it could institute enforcement proceedings to seize or enjoin the sale of Auryxia or seek civil penalties, which would have a material adverse impact on our ability to commercialize Auryxia and our ability to generate revenues from Auryxia.